nepenth/knowledge-base/README.md

 ### Devops <a name="devops"></a>
-The Devops category provides guidance on implementing agile and efficient software development and deployment practices, covering topics such as continuous integration and delivery, infrastructure as code, containerization, and monitoring.
-This category includes resources on popular tools and platforms like Kubernetes, cloud platforms, and orchestration, to help teams streamline their development and operations workflows.
+The Devops category provides resources on the practices and tools that bridge software development and operations, including continuous integration and delivery, infrastructure as code, containerization, and monitoring.
+This category covers a range of subtopics, from CI/CD pipelines and cloud platforms to containerization, orchestration, and logging, to help teams improve collaboration and efficiency in delivering software systems.
 *Subcategories: Ci Cd, Ci Cd, Infrastructure As Code, Containerization, Monitoring, Cloud Platforms, Ci Cd Pipeline, Cloud Platforms, Containerization, Infrastructure As Code, Kubernetes Deployment, Logging, Monitoring, Orchestration*
 *Items: 15*